Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-task-graphs/getting-started-with-task-graphs.md

 - A [Snowflake](https://app.snowflake.com/) Account

 ### What You’ll Build
-- A Snowflake Task DAG
+- A Snowflake Task Graph
 <!-- ------------------------ -->
 ## Setup Your Account
 Duration: 5